Welcome to Our Blog on the Camino Portuguese

 Stork on Camino de Santiago.

 The 12 bunk beds in the hostel soon filled up, and we all had showers and did laundry.
-The hostel is a very nice place, and the hostelier, who speaks English, was very friendly and enthusiastic about sharing stories of his own pilgrimage to Santiago with his wife and daughter.
+The hostel is a very nice place, and the hotelier, who speaks English, was very friendly and enthusiastic about sharing stories of his own pilgrimage to Santiago with his wife and daughter.
 After settling in and chatting for a bit we headed out for a bite to eat in town, explored a bit, and then took some time to write the blog.

 ______________________________________